Pickering, North Yorkshire: After the conquest

 After 1066 when William I became the King, the town and its neighbourhood were in the possession of the crown.
 A castle and church were built at this time and the medieval kings occasionally visited the area.
 After the Harrying of the North by the Normans, the value of the village fell from £88 to £1.
-In 1267 the manor, castle and forest of Pickering were given by Henry III to his youngest son, Edmund, First Earl of Lancaster.
+In 1267 the manor, castle and forest of Pickering were given by Henry III to his youngest son, Edmund, 1st Earl of Lancaster.
 The estate was confiscated by the King and then returned.
 Eventually, it passed to Henry, Duke of Lancaster who became King Henry IV of England.
 It has belonged to the monarch ever since.

 In 1598 the streets of Pickering were: East Gate, Hall Garth, Hungate, Birdgate, Borrowgate (the present Burgate) and West Gate.
 Many older small houses were built at this time, some of stone with thatched roofs.
 The stocks, shambles and the market cross stood in the centre of town in the Market Place.
 The castle fell into disrepair yet the town flourished.
 In the English Civil War, Parliamentary soldiers were quartered in the town and damaged the church and castle and Pickering was the location of a minor skirmish but not a pitched battle.

 In the 1650s George Fox, the founder of Society of Friends, or Quakers, visited the town to preach on at least two occasions.
 Nicholas Postgate, the Catholic martyr, lived for a time in Pickering.
 He was hanged, drawn and quartered in York in 1679.

-Early Modern
+18th century

 Pickering prospered as a market town and agricultural centre.
 It had watermills and several inns and was a centre for mail coach traffic and trade.
 At this time the beck was an open sewer and it remained so until the early part of the 20th century.

 Many townspeople adoptioned Non-conformist religious sects and were visited by John Wesley on several occasions, the first in 1764 and the last in 1790.
-The Quakers held meetings in a cottage long before they built their Meeting House in Castlegate in 1793.
+The Quakers held meetings in a cottage long before they built Pickering Quaker Meeting House in Castlegate in 1793.
 In 1789 the first Congregational Church was built in Hungate and for several years following 1793 a private residence was licensed for divine worship by protestant dissenters.
-The Pickering Methodist Circuit was formed in 1812.

 19th century

 Non-conformism flourished in Pickering during the 19th century and meeting houses and chapels were enlarged.
+The Pickering Methodist Circuit was formed in 1812, and the current Pickering Methodist Church was built in 1885.
 There were both Wesleyan and Anglican schools in the town from the middle of the century.

-The Whitby and Pickering Railway was opened in May 1836.
-At first the carriages and wagons were horse drawn but steam locomotives were used from 1847.
-The Forge Valley Line ran from 1882 to 1950, connecting Pickering to the Whitby–Scarborough line.